 The MPA typically engages a range of expert consultants to produce background reports on different aspects of each PSP (e.g. traffic, cultural heritage, water, community infrastructure, etc.).
 These reports are generally published on the MPA website when the draft PSP is released for consultation.

-FOI Requests for 2015-16
+FOI Requests for 2015/16

 During the year ended 30 June 2016 six new requests were received by the MPA (to 30 June 2015 – four were received).
 All requests related to activities of government.
 Two requests were from the media, two were from a community group, one was from a landowner, and one was from a business.
 For all six requests, documents were released in part.
 There were no appeals to VCAT by FOI applicants.